Kinds of types in Scala

 case object None extends Option[Nothing]

-(As we can guess, most immutable collection would be covariant, while most, if not all, mutable collections is invariant).
+(As we can guess, most immutable collections would be covariant, while most, if not all, mutable collections are invariant).

-It is quite common to have situation when we want to pass a value of a specific parametric type and generalize it.
-What about the opposite situation, when we have a producer of a parametric type values and we want to specify it:
+It is quite common to have a situation where we want to pass a value of a specific parametric type and generalize it.
+What about the opposite situation, when we have a producer of values of a parametric type and we want to specify it:

 trait Consumer[T] {